justcoding121/stream-extended/README.md

 ## Stream extended

-* An extended SslStream with support for ALPN & SNI
+* An extended SslStream with support for SNI
 * An extended BufferedStream with support for reading bytes and string

 <a href="https://ci.appveyor.com/project/justcoding121/Streamextended">![Build Status](https://ci.appveyor.com/api/projects/status/3vp1pdya9ncmlqwq?svg=true)</a>